Per diem is a Latin phrase that means "for each day." Per means "for each" and diem means "day" in Latin.

 Companies can reimburse employees for more than the GSA's per diem rate.
 However, employees will owe taxes on the excess amount refunded.

-For the 2021 fiscal year, the GSA's general per diem rate is $55 for meals and $96 for hotels.
+For the 2022 fiscal year, the GSA's general per diem rate is $55 for meals and $96 for hotels (which were the 2021 rates as well.
+They did not change them).
 However, the GSA sets specific rates for various destinations.
 Per diem rates are higher in places where the cost of living is more expensive than the areas used to set the general per diem rate.

 For example, the GSA's per diem rates for business travel to Los Angeles are $181 for lodging and $66 for meals and incidental expenses (MI&E).